JoinColony/colonyJS/sdk/docs/_CLI_ColonyCLI.md

 order: 1
 ---

-The `colony-cli` package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services associated with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.
+The `colony-cli` package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services such as Ganache, Truffle, and Trufflepig to assist with local development alongside the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.

 ## Prerequisites